Car Finance Explained: Personal Loan vs PCP vs HP – Which Is Cheapest in 2026?

 Is 0% car finance genuinely free?

 0% finance deals on new cars are real — the manufacturer subsidises the interest to boost sales.
-However, 0% deals are typically only available on specific models, require a substantial deposit, and may not include much negotiating room on the purchase price.
+However, these deals are typically only on specific models, require a substantial deposit, and may leave little room to negotiate on purchase price.
 Always check whether you could buy for less by negotiating a cash discount and financing separately.

 Should I buy with cash or finance a car?

-If you can afford to pay cash, the maths usually favours paying cash for a used car — you avoid all interest costs.
-For new cars, 0% finance may make sense if you’d otherwise dip into investments earning more than 0%.
+If you can afford to pay cash, the maths usually favours paying cash for a used car — you avoid all interest.
 For most buyers, a personal loan at 5–7% on a quality used car represents the best balance of value and cost.

 Related Calculators